dymodi/dymodi.github.io/Research/Literature-Reviews/Localization/Landmark-Detection-Related-Works.md

 * Walking direction and the turning angles can be obtained from magnetometer and the gyroscope.
 [NSDI-13-Walkie-Markie]

 **Paper**
 * SurroundSense, *MobiCom-09-Surroundsense*
   * Early works that claims ambience attributes (light/photo/acoustic/acc) can be used for localization.
   * Fingerprinting methods.
-  * Te sensor and method might be outdated but the idea is worth learning.
+  * The sensor and method might be outdated but the idea is worth learning.

 * UnLoc, *MobiSys-12-UnLoc*
   * Similar idea as *SurroundSense*, while no war-driving or floorplan is needed.